agersant/crystal/docs/api/log/index.md

 # crystal.log

 Utility functions to emit log messages.
 Messages appear in both the console attached to the process and in a log file.
-Log files are located under the game's save directory (as determined by Love 2D), inside a directory named `logs`.
+Log files are located under the game's save directory (as determined by LÖVE), inside a directory named `logs`.
 Log files are named based on the timestamp they were created at.

 ## Functions